+3.3.2.
+Community Options Compliance Actions.
 Community Options at SCDHHS administers five 1915(c) waivers:

 - Intellectually Disabled and Related Disabilities waiver (ID/RD)

 - Community Supports waiver (CS)

 - Head and Spinal Cord Injury waiver (HASCI)

-- Pervasive Developmental Disorder waiver (PDD)7
+- Pervasive Developmental Disorder waiver (PDD)5

 - Medically Complex Children waiver (MCC)

-Community Options operates the MCC waiver, which will be submitted to CMS for renewal in September of 2016.
-Included in the waiver document are changes to meet the HCBS standards, and once approved, the appropriate changes will be made to corresponding waiver policies and procedures.
+Community Options operates the MCC waiver, which was submitted to CMS for renewal in September of 2016.
+Included in the waiver document were changes to meet the HCBS standards, which includes Appendix C-5 and Appendix D. Once approved, the appropriate changes will be made to corresponding waiver policies and procedures.
 The entire MCC waiver policy manual is currently under review and revision to include appropriate person-centered language, with specific focus on the Care Coordination chapter, along with any other appropriate HCBS changes.
-These changes are anticipated to be completed by January 2017, pending CMS approval of the waiver renewal.
+Due to extensive Request for Additional Information (RAI) questions from CMS on the waiver renewal, these changes are anticipated to be completed by April 2017, pending CMS approval of the waiver renewal.

+Community Options and SCDDSN compliance actions.
 Community Options contracts with SCDDSN to operate the other four waivers listed above.
 Community Options created a joint workgroup with SCDDSN that began in fall of 2015 to review SCDHHS and SCDDSN waiver specific policy, procedures, directives, and standards based on the outcomes of this assessment.
 Together they will make the necessary changes to waiver manuals, operating standards and corresponding directives, and quality indicators to bring waiver policy and procedures in line with the HCBS requirements.

 - The ID/RD waiver was submitted to CMS for renewal on Dec.
 17, 2015, and is currently under review by CMS.
 Changes to the waiver document to meet the HCBS standards were included and once approved, the appropriate changes will be made to corresponding waiver policies and procedures. - The CS waiver is up for renewal effective July 1, 2017.
 SCDHHS and SCDDSN began waiver renewal activities in June 2016.
 SCDHHS expects to present the proposed CS renewal plan to the Medical Care Advisory Committee in November 2016 and to begin the first required Tribal Notification starting in December 2016.
 Changes to the waiver document to meet the HCBS standards will be included and once approved by CMS, the appropriate changes will be made to corresponding waiver policies and procedures.
-SCDHHS anticipates these changes to be completed no later than March 2018. - The HASCI waiver is up for renewal effective July 1, 2018.
-The Community Options Division of SCDHHS is scheduled to begin the Renewal process in approximately March of 2017.
-They are currently completing the HASCI Evidentiary Project in advance of the renewal.
-Changes to the waiver document to meet the HCBS standards will be included and once approved by CMS, the appropriate changes will be made to corresponding waiver policies and procedures.
-SCDHHS anticipates these changes to be completed by February 2019.
+SCDHHS anticipates these changes to be completed no later than March 2018.

-7 This waiver is transitioning to a state plan service.
+5 This waiver is transitioning to a state plan service.